lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 Over time you will find that your thought processes change as you approach problem-solving in a more structured and evidence-based manner, you apply counter-factual reasoning to performance problems, and you start reading the news and viewing scientific evidence differently.
 You begin to think and speak like a program evaluator.

-### Fluency

-By the end of this degree you will be conversant in statistics, research design, and data programming.
-Fluency takes time and will be developed through professional experience.
-It requires you to practice these skills to develop muscle memory.
-You can do this through participating in evaluations on the job and gaining experience building and cleaning data sets from scratch.
-Understand, though, that this degree focuses on building foundations for your career.

-Don&#39;t be nervous if it feels like it&#39;s impossible to master all of the material in this program – it is impossible to learn everything in this field in one lifetime.

 ### Retention